 Hardcover.
 NY, Alfred A Knopf, 1st US, 1981, Book: Very Good, Dust Jacket: Fair, Hardcover in a lightly worn, unclipped (13.95) dust jacket that has fading to spine and a 2 X 3" chunk gone from bottom of spine and rear panel.
 Midnight's Children chronicles modern India through the lives of the one thousand and one children born within the country's first hour of independence on August 15, 1947.
 First edition of the author's Booker Prize-winning novel, also acclaimed as the Booker of Bookers.
 Stated First Edition, preceding the English edition which was made up from the American sheets.
 NOTE: Publisher's remainder stamp to bottom edge.
 Otherwise clean.

 Hardcover.
-NY, Grosset & Dunlap, reprint, Book: Very Good, Dust Jacket: Good, Hardcover, green cloth with blue lettering, dust jacket with edgewear and chipping, 308 pages.
+NY, Grosset & Dunlap, reprint, Book: Very Good, Dust Jacket: Good, Hardcover, brown cloth with black lettering, dust jacket with edgewear and chipping, 308 pages.
 Rear dj lists to Wild Horse Mesa.
-Inscription, date on front fly leaf, with Christmas stamp, otherwise clean.
+Missing front fly leaf, clean copy.

 Hardcover.
-New York, Knopf, 1st, 1984, Book: Very Good, Dust Jacket: Very Good, Hardcover, 336 pages, in a bright, unclipped dust jacket.
-Author's first book and SIGNED BY KRAMER on title page.
+New York, Norton, 1st, 2001, Book: Very Good, Dust Jacket: Very Good, Hardcover, 274 pages, in a bright unclipped dust jacket.
+Like new and SIGNED BY MICHAELS at the 2003 Breadloaf Writer's Conference.

 Hardcover.
-NY, Grosset & Dunlap, reprint, Book: Very Good, Dust Jacket: Good, Hardcover, blue cloth with black lettering in a bright dust jacket with edgewear and chipping, 335 pages.
+NY, Grosset & Dunlap, reprint, Book: Very Good, Dust Jacket: Good, Hardcover, green cloth with dark blue lettering, decoration in a bright dust jacket with edgewear and chipping, 366 pages.
 Rear dj lists to Wild Horse Mesa.
-Name on front fly leaf, otherwise clean.
+Name on front fly leaf in pencil, otherwise clean.

 Hardcover.
 Boston, Houghton Mifflin, 2nd pr., 1988, Book: Very Good, Dust Jacket: Good, Hardcover, 328 pages.
 Unclipped dust jacket protected by mylar cover with the flaps glued to cover.
 Won the Hemingway Foundation/PEN Award for a best first novel in 1988